Consolidating - Owning your path

 This is quite a change in methodology in any aspect of education.
 Specifically an educator has a course and objectives to get through.
 It is usual to assess the delivery of the course, and for most teachers there are various signs or measures that indicate quality eg as a maths teacher I always looked for an ability to solve new problems – problems of a type that had not been seen before.
 But I never looked for consolidation.
 In my academic learning consolidation of understanding started to come with exam revision, but as the objective was passing the exam the revision was not related to wisdom.
-I developed some maths wisdom over the next 2 or 3 years as the arts people who helped consolidate my upheaval LINK were butting heads with my academic rationality.
+I developed some maths wisdom over the next 2 or 3 years as the arts people, who helped consolidate my path during my upheaval, were butting heads with my academic rationality.
 This questioning of rationality together with my own emergence on the path brought me in contact with some maths wisdom.
 Mixing the path with my academic knowledge brought some consolidation.

 In terms of my own path especially in contact with Buddhism after I retired, it was always at my own direction.
 I retired early with a vague notion of studying Buddhism but what was most dominant was the gulf between me as a maths teacher and my path.
 I then went through a venting process as I tried to consolidate what I had learnt in my working life – what I called my second childhood.
 In a sense it was a time out in which I consolidated the “second childhood”.
 This included the Treatise although there were the other Wai Zandtao scifi writings and many …. many blogposts.
 Whatever happened over that time I found myself directing my own learning.
 Because I had some contact with a Theravadan monastery in the UK and had read some Theravadan books before retiring, I focussed on that school of Buddhism eventually focussing in on Ajaan Buddhadasa.
 But what began as Theravadan grew wider to include some Tibetan and Zen, my learning then focussed in on Buddhadasa again.
 I was studying other writers and teachers including Eckhart Tolle, Pirsig, and of course there was always the political dimension particularly after Occupy – Occupy was 2011 I retired in 2006.
 So driven by the path that began way back when I was 23, consolidation happened naturally, and I then created my own learning programme.